EarlyMon/swap-torpedo/README.md

 This module was developed entirely on an honor View 10.

+## Notes

+Pixels not supported at present

+May not work on all devices

 ## Changelog -

 v1.0 - 2018 March 17 -  initial release